Sermon: Ash Wednesday (OT)

-Title: The Mountain of the Lord (MP3 Audio)
+Title: Return to the Lord Your God (MP3 Audio)

 Scripture quoted from The Holy Bible, English Standard Version®, © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.

 Audio: Click to hear the MP3 of Return to the Lord Your God.

 NB: For some reason, a few people have had problems trying to play the inline audio if Windows Media is their default MP3 player.
 If this occurs, you can either change to QuickTime or another default browser player, copy and paste the link directly into a selected player, or download it to your computer, where it seems to work regardless of which player.
 Several folks have suggested VLC Player from VideoLAN.

 Other Readings: Psalm 51:1-13 (14-19); 2 Corinthians 5:20b-6:10; Matthew 6:1-6, 16-21